My very favorite mirror above a fireplace or console is a “trumeau”!

 Happily, we bought them , and they are a delightful part of our “big hall”!

-They had two delightful scenes of children playing and even a dog that looked like our dog, Georgie!
+They have two delightful scenes of children playing and even a dog that looked like our dog, Georgie!

-We had a lovely French house in Pasadena, which had four beautiful trumeaus!
+We had a lovely French Regency style house in Pasadena, which had four beautiful trumeaus!

 Here is the one that was over the fireplace in the living room